wmakley/tiny_serializer/README.md

 **Benefits:**

-* Extremely simple and deterministic behavior, no crazy adapter classes and other weirdness.
+* Extremely simple and deterministic behavior; no adapter classes and other complications.
+Just turns objects into hashes.
 * Easy to understand; just uses `#as_json` to serialize attributes.
-* Simple to use.
+* Simple and explicit invocation.
-* Does not leak memory in development (unlike AMS).
+* Does not leak memory in development.
 * ~200 lines of code, give or take.

 **Downsides:**

-* No automatic anything.
+* No magic.
 Must be invoked manually.
 * Serializers cannot inherit from each other (yet).
-* Just uses `#as_json` to serialize attributes.
+* Uses `#as_json` to serialize attributes.
 * Requires ActiveSupport.
-* Performance characteristics unknown.
+* Performance characteristics unknown (but seems pretty darn good for my use case).

 ## Usage